suhithr/Quiz-Engine/readme.md

 ##Quiz Engine
-This project is packaged as a **Flask** App with a Postgresql Database and SQLAlchemy ORM.
+This project is packaged as a **Flask** App with a PostgreSQL Database and SQLAlchemy ORM.
 It's a quiz platform with crowdsourced questions.
 Users get points for answering questions correctly and can check their position against other site users.
 Users can also submit their own questions to the site.

 Be sure to check your score section when you get the most number of points.
 Hint: :crown: